-Madison, Wisconsin, has the best of all worlds.
-Just big enough to have plenty of attractions and activities, yet not so huge that you feel lost in a concrete jungle.
-Visit Madison for your next winter vacation and get ready to enjoy fun in the snow and a few engaging indoor activities as well.
+Madison is just big enough to have plenty of attractions and activities, yet not so huge that you feel lost in a concrete jungle.
+While Madison is awesome to visit any time of the year, we think it makes a superb winter vacation destination.
+From exploring the great outdoors, to enjoying museums and cultural events, there’s always something to do in Madison.
+Visit Madtown, as the locals call it, for your next winter vacation and get ready to enjoy fun in the snow, and some engaging indoor activities as well.

 Sledding Madison’s Hills

 Madison is home to a wealth of public parks, nine of which have hills that are steep enough to warrant winter sledding once the snow flies.
 Although the sledding hills aren’t maintained, if you wait until there’s several inches of snow as a base, you should have a fun and safe trip.
 Elver Park on the city’s west side may be the best-known spot for sledding thanks to the massive hill on the edge of the park.

 Garner Park is another park with an impressive sledding hill that you might want to check out too.
 If you need to warm up after your time on the hill, head over to Steep n Brew for some hot cocoa or coffee.
 They also have a bakery case with daily offerings if you need something to munch on.

 Pro Tip: Elver Park also has a warming house and concession stand that serves warm food and drinks to chilled sledders.
 Be sure to stop in to warm up in between runs.